 In addition to regular physical education classes, the follow opportunities are available to students at different age levels.

-Soccer is available to Middle School students during the fall season.
-We currently offer a Varsity Girls’ team coached by Theo Grayson and Mandy Scott, a Varsity Boys’ team coached by Greg DeRosa and Mark Melvin, and a JV Co-Ed team coached by Toby Fossland and Diego Quintero.
+Soccer is available to 5th through 8th years during the fall season.
+We currently offer a Varsity Girls’ team coached by Theo Grayson, a Varsity Boys’ team coached by Greg DeRosa and a JV Co-Ed team.
 Teams compete against other local independent schools.

 Basketball is available to Middle School students during the winter season.
 We currently offer a Varsity Girls’ team, a Varsity Boys’ team and a JV Co-Ed team.
 Teams compete against other local independent schools.

-The Ski Team is a new addition to our athletic program.
-Rachel Perry, a former ski racer who has coached for several years at Mohawk Mountain, will coach the team.
+The Ski Team is available to 5th through 8th years.
+Tim Ruh, a former ski racer who has coached for several years at Mohawk Mountain, will coach the team.
 Ski Team practices three times a week (Mondays, Wednesdays and Thursdays) at Mohawk in West Cornwall with competitions during the season.

 Ski Club is available to Lower Elementary students and up.
 Held at Mohawk Mountain in West Cornwall, students can sign-up for group ski lessons according to ski level.
 Siblings and family members are also eligible to purchase discount life tickets and seasonal rentals.
 Ski Club meets on Friday afternoons for six consecutive weeks beginning when school returns from Holiday Break in January.

 Tennis is available to Middle School students during the spring season.
 Our tennis program is led by Jessica Travelstead who is a longtime competitive singles and doubles player.
 The tennis team competes against other local independent schools.

-The Running Team is a new addition to our Spring sports and is open to our Middle School students.
-Mimi Gillen, Physical Education Head Teacher, and Theo Grayson, Director of Athletics, will lead runners on Mondays, Wednesdays and Thursdays on a variety of terrain including Pat’s Track and local trails.
-Runners will participate in at least one community running event in the Spring.
-The Running Team has their own blog here.
+The Running Team is offered in the fall and spring and is open to 5th through 8th years.
+Theo Grayson, Director of Athletics, leads runners on Mondays, Wednesdays and Thursdays on a variety of terrain including Pat’s Track and local trails.
+Runners compete against other local schools.